Documentation

 Fires when the player has finished loading the main HLS manifest

-Fires when the player has finished parsing the main HLS manifest
+Fires when player has finished parsing the main HLS manifest

 Fires when the player has finished loading a level